mmul-it/training/Common/Kubernetes-Admission-Controller.md

 Note the usage of the `env:` inside the container, which will make the webhook accept also insecure registries like the one created in the pipeline.

-The webhook configuration will be in `taw-validating-webhook-configuration.yaml`:
+The webhook configuration will be a `ValidatingWebhookConfiguration` resource declared in `taw-validating-webhook-configuration.yaml`:

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1